Glossary TermApril 20, 2024

 • If you get liquidated, you lose $200

-Pro tip: Size your positions so one bad trade doesn't destroy you.
-Surviving is more important than one big win.
+Pro tip: Size your positions so that one bad trade does not destroy you.
+Survival is more important than a big win.

-Wrong: Using your entire account balance as margin
+Wrong: Use your entire account balance as margin

-Right: Keeping extra funds in your account as buffer
+Right: Keep extra funds on your account as a buffer

 Example: